1.Introduction

 - DONIC

-Actual retail prices may be discounted at table tennis shops and online stores.
+Actual retail prices may vary depending on shops and online stores.

-In addition, the data in this article was compiled independently based on publicly available information on the internet.
-Minor discrepancies may exist due to timing differences and catalog updates.
+The data was compiled independently using publicly available information.
+Minor discrepancies may exist due to catalog updates and timing differences.

 3.Price Ranges by Manufacturer (Japanese Brands)